flock-lab/flock/CODE_OF_CONDUCT.md

 We do not tolerate life forms who refuse to share this openness and respect towards others: Creatures that are not excellent to others are not welcome.

 We continuously strive to make our community a better place for everyone – in the best tradition of hackers we "build, test, improve, reiterate".
-In this ongoing adventure, we rely on the support, courage, and creativity of all members of the DuckDB community.
+In this ongoing adventure, we rely on the support, courage, and creativity of all members of the Flock community.

 If you are made uncomfortable in your role as Flock community member, please let us know: You can reach us at gangliao@umd.edu.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.